Let's get this out of the way from the start. There is no such thing as a stock that is completely safe.

 Even the best companies can face unexpected trouble.
 Plus, it's common for even the most stable corporations to experience significant stock price volatility.

-We saw this during the 2008-09 financial crisis when many strong companies experienced dramatic drops in their stock prices.
-We saw it again when the COVID-19 pandemic created widespread uncertainty in the market.
-And we saw it in the 2022 bear market as inflation and interest rates surged.
+We saw this firsthand when the COVID-19 pandemic created widespread uncertainty in the market.
+And we saw it in the 2022 bear market as inflation and interest rates surged, causing some of the market's best-performing stocks to plunge.

 Despite what you might read on social media, stocks that never go down don't exist.
-If you want a completely safe investment with no chance you'll lose money, Treasury securities or certificates of deposit (CDs) may be your best bet.
+If you want a completely safe investment with no chance of losing money, Treasury securities or certificates of deposit (CDs) may be your best bet.

-Still, some stocks are significantly safer than others.
-If a company is in good financial shape, has pricing power over its rivals, and sells products people buy even during deep recessions, it's likely a relatively safe investment.
+Having said that, there's a broad spectrum of "safety" when it comes to the stock market.
+In a nutshell, some stocks are significantly safer than others.
+If a company is in good financial shape, has pricing power over its rivals, and sells products people buy even during recessions, it's likely a relatively safe investment.

 Certificate of Deposit (CD)